singlab/MICE/README.md

 This project focuses on creating showcase of how author techniques like MICE can lead to procedural consistency within an interactive narrative.

+## Abstract

+## Release Link

+AIIDE Demo: [the link])()

+## Instructions for Pre-Built Version

+1. Get the Unity-based executable (Dowload the correct release for your OS)
+3. Get the java-based runnable jar.
+4. Run the thinkgs in the proper order.

+## Instructions to Build and Run from Source

 ### Prerequisites
 But to *actually* play the demo, please install [Eclipse](https://www.eclipse.org/) or any Java IDE.
 (We used Eclipse for this project because JetBeans alludes me.)